 KBAB Short Volume

-KraneShares 2X Long BABA Daily ETF (KBAB) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $1.6M, listed on NASDAQ, carrying a beta of 3.28 to the broader market.
-The KraneShares 2x Long BABA Daily ETF (KBAB) is an exchange-traded fund that seeks to achieve daily investment results, before fees and expenses, of 2 times (200%) the daily percentage change of the American Depositary Receipt (ADR) of Alibaba Group Holding Limited (NYSE: BABA). public since 2025-03-12.
+KraneShares 2X Long BABA Daily ETF (KBAB) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $1.3M, listed on NASDAQ, carrying a beta of 3.37 to the broader market.
+The KraneShares 2x Long BABA Daily ETF (KBAB) is an exchange-traded fund designed to deliver daily investment performance that mirrors two hundred percent (200%) of the daily price movement of Alibaba Group Holding Limited's (NYSE: BABA) American Depositary Receipt (ADR), prior to the deduction of fees and expenses. public since 2025-03-12.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.